oneapi-src/oneDNN/doc/usage_models/inference.md

 Inference {#dev_guide_inference}
 ================================

-Intel MKL-DNN includes primitives for operations throughout a deep learning network topology.
-However, it is important to note the scope of Intel MKL-DNN is limited to performance critical functionality and the library does not provide all the functions necessary to implement deep learning workloads, for instance data preprocessing or computing loss function.
+DNNL includes primitives for operations throughout a deep learning network topology.
+However, it is important to note the scope of DNNL is limited to performance critical functionality and the library does not provide all the functions necessary to implement deep learning workloads, for instance data preprocessing or computing loss function.
 The soft-max